rochoa85/Protocols-Peptide-Binding/README.md

 **Third-party tools required:**

-These were tested under an Ubuntu 20.04 operating system. **They can ve installed using Conda to generate a virtual environment with all the requirements.**
+These were tested under an Ubuntu 20.04 operating system. **They can be installed using Conda to generate a virtual environment with all the requirements.**

 BioPython: https://biopython.org/wiki/Download - Ubuntu package: python-biopython
 RDKit: https://github.com/rdkit/rdkit/releases - Ubuntu package: python-rdkit